-In addition to these recommendations, the subcommittee discussed a variety of other recommendations.
-Some of these extend beyond DOE's jurisdiction.
+In addition to these recommendations, the subcommittee discussed a several other recommendations.
 We recommend that these be studied further.

-- 7. Develop and encourage greater financing tools like energy efficient mortgages and on-bill financing for energy-saving retrofits - 8.
-Encourage the continued development of new energy saving technologies and practices through R&D (including joint with utilities and states), demonstration projects, Golden Carrot programs, and other technology procurement efforts - 9.
-Establish energy-savings targets for utilities at the state and/or federal levels, setting targets based on studies and experience on the cost-effective savings that can be achieved, but with safety valves if savings are more expensive than supply options and allowing large customers to meet targets on their own, without participating in utility programs. - 10.
-Create energy performance ratings for existing buildings, as a tool to help potential property purchasers and renters to assess relative performance.
+1. Develop and encourage greater financing tools like energy efficient mortgages and onbill financing for energy-saving retrofits

+2. Create energy performance ratings for existing buildings, as a tool to help potential property purchasers and renters to assess relative performance.
 Such a program can build on HERS ratings, the EPA Energy Star Commercial Buildings program, the Energy Performance Certificate in England, and programs now being developed in Kansas, Nevada and Texas.